gary-lgy/cs3219-otot-task-d/README.md

 # Kafka cluster demo

-Multi-node fail-safe Kafka cluster with Zookeeper, deployed in Docker.
+Kafka cluster with Zookeeper ensemble, deployed in Docker.

 ## Running the demo